This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You may want to set up a trust, make a living will, or create a conservatorship for your child’s future needs.
 A lawyer can help with all of these.

-Finding the Right Tennessee Cerebral Palsy Lawyer
+How to Find the Right Tennessee Cerebral Palsy Lawyer

 A parent’s group for families of disabled children probably knows some good lawyers.
 A local group that works with disabled people can also help you find someone.

-Medical Malpractice in Tennessee
+Medical Malpractice Laws in Tennessee

-For instance, you should know that Tennessee caps the amount of money you can receive for non-economic damages like pain and suffering to just $750,000.[1]
+For instance, you should know that Tennessee caps the amount of money you can receive for non-economic damages like pain and suffering to just $750,000.
+The limit can be raised to $1 million in some cases of catastrophic injury.[1]

 Another limiting law is the requirement that you submit your case with a certificate of good faith.
 This states that your lawyer consulted with a medical expert to show that your claim has merit.[2]